ValeriaPante/ValeriaPante-ing-sw-2021-pante-panzanini-pozza/README.md

  3. Local game

 ### How to run JARs
+It is required at least Java 11 to run JARs.
 #### Server
 ***For the correct behavior it's mandatory to complete the customisation process at least once.***